sahil-1811/sahil-1811/README.md

 # Sahil Mody
 - I am currently pursuing Master in Computer Science at Stevens Institute of Technology, NJ.
-- Software Development is something that interests me.:technologist:
+- Software Development or Data Science is something that interests me.:technologist:
 - Expert in languages such as Python and JavaScript, as well as a good understanding of databases
 - Lets connect:\
 Linkedin-https://www.linkedin.com/in/sahil-mody-084238180/ \